 I looked past the screen out the window, to the potted palm trees rustling in the warm breeze, and the core of pressed plastic peeking out through breaks in the grass and sand.
 Once it had been a symbol of how things that no one wanted could become central to an entire community.
 For the New Tuvaluans, it was a base on which to build a future.
 But to me it was now just another place I didn’t belong.

 I brought my focus back to the screen.
 “Home sick, I guess.”

 Copyright © 2014 M. Darusha Wehm.
 Originally published in the anthology Use Only As Directed.
 Reprinted with permission of the author.

-Darusha writes speculative fiction and poetry as M. Darusha Wehm and mainstream work as Darusha Wehm, and is the author of nine published novels, several poems and many short stories.
-Originally from Canada, Darusha currently lives in Wellington, New Zealand after spending the past several years sailing around the Pacific.
+M. Darusha Wehm is the Nebula Award-nominated and Sir Julius Vogel Award winning author of the interactive fiction game The Martian Job, as well as twelve novels, several poems, and many short stories.
+Originally from Canada, Darusha lives in Wellington, New Zealand after spending several years sailing the Pacific.